Alex313031/WinNTCompatLib/README.md

  - For Windows XP, [Service Pack 3](https://www.catalog.update.microsoft.com/Search.aspx?q=KB936929) is recommended, but not required.

 ### Using in C/C++ Win32 Development
- How to use this library in your projects to compile for NT 5.x:
+ To use this library in your own projects, see [USAGE.md](docs/USAGE.md)
- - First, you should maybe read the [original blog post](https://colinfinck.de/posts/modern-visual-studio-meets-ancient-windows/).
- - The .lib MUST be linked in first, before any other windows or C runtime lib.

 ## More Information
  There is also [a branch](https://github.com/enlyze/EnlyzeWinCompatLib/tree/clang-vs2022) to let Clang-compiled applications run